-It is within this complex and changing environment that, pursuant to the provisions of Articles L. 823-9 and R. 823-7 of the French Commercial Code on the justification of our assessments, we draw your attention to the following assessments which, in our professional judgement, have been the most significant for the audit of the parent company financial statements.
+Pursuant to the provisions of Articles L. 821-53 and R. 821-180 of the French Commercial Code on the justification of our assessments, we draw your attention to the following assessments which, in our professional judgement, have been the most significant for the audit of the parent company financial statements.

-Valuation of equity interests
+Valuation of equity interests and related receivables

-Equity interests and related receivables, which are carried at a net amount of €331 million on the 31 December 2021 balance sheet, are initially recognised at cost and written down on the basis of their fair value
+Equity interests and related receivables, which are carried at a net amount of €301 million on the 31 December 2023 balance sheet, are initially recognised at cost and written down on the basis of their fair value.